stemn/stemn-frontend/stemn-frontend-desktop/README.md

 1. Make sure you have `git` and `node` installed.
 2. Clone the parent repo: `stemn-frontend`.
 3. `cd` into this folder (stemn-frontend-desktop) and run `npm run install:link`
+4. If you are using WSL, run `npm run install:electron:wsl`

 ## Build Development